TheCowboyAI/nixos-yubikey/guide.md

 To support SSL we need some more Identifying Information, like a company, location and domain to apply.

 ## Keys
+**NOTE**: We are using ED25519, this is slightly different than rsa techniques.

 We will first create the Certify Key which is never given out.
 The Certify Key is NON-REVOCABLE and NON_EXPIRING.